rohith9789/Restful--webservice--using--Docker/README.md

-# RESTful-web-service using DOCKER container
+# Restful-web-service using DOCKER container

 Created a Python Restful webservices using Flask and use docker to run this application.
 First, docker need to be installed.